bonfire-engine/bonfire-engine.github.io/objects.md

 # Objects

-> All objects in Bonfire are `GameComponent`, he is the basis of everything.
+> All objects in Bonfire are [GameComponent](https://github.com/RafaelBarbosatec/bonfire/blob/1.0.0-rc/lib/base/game_component.dart), he is the basis of everything.

 This section is intended to list some Objects already implemented and that can be reused to meet a similar need.